 Every Medicaid action that is appealed with the OAC is reviewed by the Department.
-When a client appeals a decision, the OAC notifies the Department of the appeal hearing and a case manager participates in the hearing.
+When the child's parents and/or legal guardian appeals a decision, the OAC notifies the Department of the appeal hearing and a case manager participates in the hearing.
 Following the hearing, the administrative law judge issues an Initial Decision and sends it to the Office of Appeals (OA).
 The OA distributes the Initial Decision to all parties, including the Department, to review.

-All parties then have an opportunity to file exceptions to the administrative law judges Initial Decision.
-The OA is responsible for reviewing all of the documents presented at the hearing, as well as subsequent filings of exceptions to ensure that the Initial Decision is in compliance with the Departments regulations.
-The OA then issues a Final Agency Decision, affirming, reversing, or remanding the administrative law judges decision.
+All parties then have an opportunity to file exceptions to the administrative law judge's Initial Decision if they disagree with it.
+The OA is responsible for reviewing all of the documents presented at the hearing, as well as subsequent filings of exceptions to ensure that the Initial Decision complies with the Departments regulations.
+The OA then issues a Final Agency Decision, affirming, reversing, or remanding the administrative law judge's decision.